severalnines/ansible-clustercontrol/examples/ec2/README.md

 # Deployment Steps

 Configure ``ec2-instance.yml`` and ``deploy-everything.yml`` accordingly to suit your needs.
-Then, run the playbook as the following order:
+Then, run the playbook in the following order:

 0) Ensure the ClusterControl role is there: